 So, depending on this set of circumstances, a tick will take anything from 10 minutes to 10 hours to infect your dog.

 How Long Does A Tick Have To Be Attached To A Dog To Transmit Disease?

-According to the CDC, a tick has to be attached to the dog for anything from 36-48 hours before the Lyme disease is transmitted to the dog.
+In most cases and according to the CDC, a tick has to be attached to the dog for anything from 36-48 hours before the Lyme disease is transmitted to the dog.

-A tick usually latches on the dog in approximately 10 minutes although it can take a couple of hours for some tick species.
+Generally, a tick usually latches on the dog in approximately 10 minutes although it can take a couple of hours for some tick species.

 The tick then secretes some minute amounts of saliva that have anesthetic properties to prevent the dog from realizing that they have a parasite.

 The disease-causing pathogens in the tick are therefore passed to the host animal in this way (through its saliva).